-Things are progressing nicely on the electronica EP and the first two finished tracks, “Dreams in Plastic” and “Throwing Stones”, are now available on the ScarKord reverbnation site.
+The good news is things are progressing nicely on the electronica EP and the first two tracks are finished, “Dreams in Plastic” and “Throwing Stones”.
 These are veering more towards the cinematic soundtrack side but there will also be a mix of uptempo numbers on the EP to balance things out a bit.
 Hoping to have the finished EP ready for the new year.

 On the collaboration front, Cosmo from Clear Air Turbulence is keen for us to put together a live show next year.
 This will likely be a mixture of C.A.T. and ScarKord material and I’m just working out the logistics at the moment and listening through C.A.T. material to get a rough running order together.
 We’re also working on some new C.A.T. demos, with me adding additional keyboard parts and sequences to flesh things out a bit.